-Your student will have many opportunities for experiential education at Charles Wright, an approach to learning that recognizes that human beings learn best from concrete experience.
+Your student will have many opportunities for experiential education at Charles Wright, an approach to learning that recognizes that human beings learn best from hands-on experiences.

 All Upper School students participate in exciting challenges during “Experiential Ed Week” in September, including backpacking on wilderness trails in the Cascades or sea kayaking and camping in the Puget Sound with trained faculty their 10th grade year.

-Students also look forward to “Winterim,” a week of activities, travels, classes, and workshops that takes place each February.
+Students also look forward to experiences like “Winterim,” a week of activities, travels, classes, and workshops that takes place each year.
 Our students and teachers dive deep into concentrated subjects, themes, or activities outside the traditional curriculum.
-Students have traveled abroad to Nepal, France, and Peru to study world cultures, volunteered for Habitat for Humanity, and visited colleges and universities to immerse themselves in campus life.
+Students have traveled abroad to study world cultures, volunteered for Habitat for Humanity, and visited colleges and universities to immerse themselves in campus life.

 Clubs and Affinity Groups